You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Using PaperCut WebPrint

-### What is PaperCut?
+# What is PaperCut?
 How can I use it?
 PaperCut is the software that the school district uses to manage its printers, print users, and most printer-related things in our buildings.
-The school district has a website, [papercut.uscsd.k12.pa.us][1], that can be used to print pages to a printer and to track the pages th…
+The school district has a website, [papercut.uscsd.k12.pa.us][1], that can be used to print pages to a printer and to track the pages that…

 scroll to top icon